CodeKappa/Platforma_de_Studiu/README.md

 # ProiectBD

-## 1. Adding JDBC driver jar file to Java project.
+## 1. Add JDBC driver jar file to Java project.

 - Open project properties => select project then `ALT+ENTER` OR `right click on project` => `Properties`
 - In the `Java Build path`, in the `Libraries Section` => `Classpath` => Click on `Add External Jars` => Select `mysql-connector-java-<version>.jar` from